aaron-fl/print_ext/README.rst

 print-ext
 =========

-Extensions to the print function for printing with a layout engine.
+Extensions to the print function for pretty-printing with a layout engine.

 About